jarvisteach/appJar/docs/mkdocs/docs/outputWidgets.md

 * `.addPlot(title, x, y)`
     Create a plot with the specified x and y values.
     Returns the plot object, to allow further customisation.
+    Set `showNav` to True, to include a navigation bar

 * `.addPlotFig(title)`
     Create an empty Figure, so that you can add your own plots.
     Returns the figure object, to allow further customisation.
+    Set `showNav` to True, to include a navigation bar

 ```python
 from appJar import gui